-Ned DelGuercio has been the assistant coach and recruiter for the Yale Lightweight Crew since 2012.
+Ned DelGuercio has been assistant coach and recruiter for the Yale Lightweight Crew since 2012.

-In 2018, all Y150 crews had winning regular season records against league opponents, with the varsity eight going 6-2.
+In 2018, Y150 had a strong regular season record against league opponents, with the varsity eight going 6-2.
 At the EARC Sprints the 4V won the bronze medal, and the 1V qualified for the IRA National Championship.
 After earning a spot in the Grand Final of the IRA Regatta, the varsity finished with a sixth-place national rank.

 Other recent highlights:

 - Gold – 2015 IRA National Championship LM4+

 - Silver – 2014 EARC Sprints Championship 3V LM8+